How to Leave the United States and Where to Go Next: 5 Easy Steps

 Why is it so important to manage your finances?

 Money is, oftentimes, a core factor in many of our life’s decisions.
-Getting a new car, moving to a new country, acquiring a second passport – all of these decisions primarily depend on your finances.
+Getting a new car, moving to a different country, acquiring a second passport – all of these decisions primarily depend on your finances.

-First, let’s talk about US citizens who are finally ready to take the plunge, cut all ties and renounce their citizenship .
+First, let’s talk about US citizens who are finally ready to take the plunge, cut all ties and renounce their citizenship.

 In that case, you may want to move a major portion of your finances offshore and limit any financial factor tying you to America.